awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-event-formats.md

 ## Security Hub Findings \- Custom Action<a name="securityhub-cwe-event-formats-findings-custom-action"></a>

 **Security Hub Findings \- Custom Action** events that are sent from Security Hub to EventBridge use the following format\.
+Each finding is sent in a separate event\.

 ```
 {